MystenLabs/sui/doc/src/explore/wallet-browser.md

 ## Mint an example NFT

-You can mint your own NFTs directly from the Sui Wallet.
+You can mint an example Sui NFT directly from the Sui Wallet.

 Click **Apps**, then click **Mint NFT**.
 In the current version you can mint only example NFTs.